viamrobotics/docs/docs/registry/create/_index.md

    No relative imports (imports starting with `.`) will work with this option.
    In addition, no cross compiling is allowed.
-   You have to compile on your target platform/architecture.
+   You have to compile on your target architecture.

 {{% /tab %}}
 {{% tab name="Go" %}}